Academic Policies and Procedures

 Foundation Courses/Requirement Waivers

-The School of Business graduate faculty and administration expects a solid grounding in economics and statistics as an essential element for full preparation to complete the Bryant University MBA program.
+The College of Business graduate faculty and administration expects a solid grounding in economics and statistics as an essential element for full preparation to complete the Bryant University MBA program.
 Applicants to the Part-Time (two year) and Full-Time (one year) MBA programs should have completed a microeconomics, a macroeconomics, and a business statistics course at the undergraduate level with a final grade of ‘B’ or better.
 These are referred to as foundation courses or foundation requirements.

-The Graduate School of Business will waive foundation requirements, if the courses were completed at an accredited institution with a final grade of ‘B’ or better and covered topics generally reflective of the content for microeconomics, macroeconomics, and business statistics with an effective window of five years.
+The Graduate College of Business will waive foundation requirements, if the courses were completed at an accredited institution with a final grade of ‘B’ or better and covered topics generally reflective of the content for microeconomics, macroeconomics, and business statistics with an effective window of five years.
 Foundation courses may be waived that are beyond five years when it is evident that an individual is by virtue of current employment, professional experience, or some other basis conversant with fundamental concepts in one or both of these disciplines (e.g., an individual employed in the finance industry who works in a context that routinely assumes knowledge and use of key economic concepts).

 For those applicants who have completed foundation courses with a grade below a ‘B’, one or more tutorials (economics and/or statistics) may be required before an admission is granted.
 The tutorials are on-line, self-paced, and are provided by Bryant University to the applicant at no charge.
 Bryant also reserves the right to require an applicant to retake a foundation course that was taken within the five year window when there is indication of such need. (e.g., covered topics were not reflective of the content for microeconomics, macroeconomics, and/or business statistics or if the final grade was significantly lower than a ‘B’).